Can I bring my dog?

 We do not allow dogs (other than assistance dogs) in the main deer park or garden, but do have a small dog walking area near the car park.

-We know that many of our visitors have pet dogs and while we don't allow dogs in the main park and garden, you are welcome to walk your dog in our meadow and wooded copse attached.
+We know that many of our visitors have pet dogs and while we don't allow dogs in the main park and garden, you are welcome to walk your dog in a wooded copse near the car park.

-Park & Garden Manager Dale Dennehy said: "The main park is home to a herd of around 185 wild fallow deer and our priority in the park is caring for them, which is why we don't allow dogs in the main park.
-We recognise some people are disappointed that they cannot come in with their dogs so we have created a dog walking area at the top."
+Park & Garden Manager Dale Dennehy said: 'The main park is home to a herd of wild fallow deer and our priority in the park is caring for them, which is why we don't allow dogs in the main park.
+We recognise some people are disappointed that they cannot come in with their dogs but there is a small wooded area near the car park where dogs can be walked.'

 Other local places to walk your dog